ABS: Acrylonitrile Butadiene Styrene: a polymer.

 Water Swell: Is the expansion of material volume that results from the absorption of water.

-Water Vapor: also called water vapour, or aqueous vapor is the gaseous phase of water.
+Water vapour: also called water vapour, or aqueous vapour is the gaseous phase of water.

 Water Vapour Migration or transferor transmission: Is the transmission of water vapour through a material caused by a difference or partial pressures between the two sides.